-To understand rhythm in interior design and how important it is to creating a beautiful home we need to keep our eye/brain connection in mind.
+To understand rhythm in interior design and how important it is to create a beautiful home we need to keep our eye/brain connection in mind.

 Think about rhythm as our eyes moving throughout a room.
 Did you know that our brain is always trying to make sense of what it sees and one big way it does that is by something we call rhythm?

 Our brains also like to be organized.
 So we perceive that a room is attractive when our eyes can move from one thing to another in a room and see some patterns and repetition.

 Rhythm is all about the organized movement of our eyes around a room.
-Our brain picks out repeated elements like the same color or the same shape and finds it organized and pleasing!
+Our brain picks out repeated elements like the same color or the same shape or the same item and finds it organized and pleasing!

 So here’s a good working definition of rhythm in interior design…

 Rhythm is the idea of creating an organized movement around the room by repeating elements in a space.

 It’s all about that eye/brain connection.
 Our eyes actually bounce around the room at lightning speed going from one thing to another.
 And when they can find like objects, shapes, and colors, for example, it helps them to get around the room seamlessly!

-There are several ways we can create rhythm in a room but the one of the most obvious and easiest ways is through repetition!
+There are several ways we can create rhythm in a room but one of the most obvious and easiest ways is through repetition!

 The goal of rhythm is to create a way for our eyes to move around a room seamlessly by repeating and contrasting things in the room.